Emerge-Lab/gpudrive/README.md

 - a mini-one that is about 1 GB and consists of 1000 training files and 100 validation / test files at: [Dropbox Link](https://www.dropbox.com/sh/8mxue9rdoizen3h/AADGRrHYBb86pZvDnHplDGvXa?dl=0).
 - the full dataset (150 GB) and consists of 134453 training files and 12205 validation / test files: [Dropbox Link](https://www.dropbox.com/sh/wv75pjd8phxizj3/AABfNPWfjQdoTWvdVxsAjUL_a?dl=0)

-The simulator supports initializing scenes from the Nocturne dataset.
+The simulator supports initializing scenes from the `Nocturne` dataset.
 The input parameter for the simulator `json_path` takes in a path to a directory containing the files in the Nocturne format.
-The directory should contain a `valid_files.json` with a list of the files to be initialized.
+The `SceneConfig` dataclass in `pygpudrive/env/config.py` dataclass is used to configure how scenes are selected from a folder with traffic scenarios.

 ## Tests 📈